AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 1. An end-user's browser requests a web page from a customer's web server or CDN.
 1. Customer generates a device id (FPID) on their web server or CDN (the web server should be tied to the domain name's DNS A/AAAA-record).
 1. Customer sets a first-party cookie to store the FPID in the end user's browser.
-1. Customer's Adobe Experience Platform Web SDK implementation makes a request to the Platform Edge Network, including the FPID in the identity map.
+1. Customer's Adobe Experience Platform Web SDK implementation makes a request to the Platform Edge Network and either:
+    1. Includes the FPID in the identity map.
+    1. Configures a CNAME for their Web SDK requests and configures their datastream with the name of thier FPID cookie.
 1. Experience Platform Edge Network receives the FPID and uses it to generate an Experience Cloud ID (ECID).
 1. Platform Web SDK response sends the ECID back to the end-user's browser.
 1. If the `idMigrationEnabled=true`, Platform Web SDK uses JavaScript to store the ECID as the `AMCV_` cookie in the end-user's browser.